jaelen-venable/Flash_Cards_Project/README.md

 ## Rules

 * Match the cards with the same picture
-* The fastest time wins
+* time yourself and go as fast as you can

 ### Credits